 Our audit committee is comprised of Michael Blaszyk, Michael S. Sitrick and Kirk K. Calhoun.
-Michael Blaszyk serves as the chairperson of our audit committee.
-We have utilized the phase-in provisions available to us under NASDAQ Rule 5615(b) regarding audit committee independence requirements and have fully complied with this requirement as of each stage of the phase-in period.
-Our board of directors has determined that each of the members of our audit committee is an independent director under the NASDAQ listing rules, satisfies the additional independence criteria for audit committee members and satisfies the requirements for financial literacy under the NASDAQ listing rules and Rule 10A-3 of the Exchange Act, as applicable.
-Our board of directors has also determined that Michael Blaszyk is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under NASDAQ listing standards.
+Kirk K. Calhoun serves as the chairperson of our audit committee.
+Our board of directors has determined that each of the members of our audit committee is an independent director under the Nasdaq listing rules, satisfies the additional independence criteria for audit committee members and satisfies the requirements for financial literacy under the Nasdaq listing rules and Rule 10A-3 of the Exchange Act, as applicable.
+Our board of directors has also determined that Kirk K. Calhoun is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under Nasdaq listing standards.